sensu-plugins/sensu-plugins-memory-checks/README.md

 ### Certification verification

 If you are verifying certificates in the gem install you will need the [certificate for the `sys-filesystem` gem](https://raw.githubusercontent.com/djberg96/sys-filesystem/ffi/certs/djberg96_pub.pem) loaded in the gem certificate store.

+## Contributing

+See [CONTRIBUTING.md](https://github.com/sensu-plugins/sensu-plugins-memory-checks/blob/master/CONTRIBUTING.md) for information about contributing to this plugin.